bennyho94/Benny.github.io/README.md

 [Github](https://github.com/bennyho94/Benny.github.io/blob/main/Assignment_logistic_regression.ipynb)
 [nbviewer](http://nbviewer.jupyter.org/github/bennyho94/Benny.github.io/blob/main/Assignment_logistic_regression.ipynb)

-This notebook consists of 4 exercises of the following problems:
+This notebook consists of 4 exercises with the following problems:
 - Diabetes: predict whether a patient has diabetes or not
 - Human resources: predict whether an employee is leaving the job soon or not
 - Star wars: predict whether someone is a star wars fan or not